 6. Be honest

 If you want people’s understanding, then be honest about your situation.
-Don’t make little hints on social media and then wait for people to ask.
-In fact stay off social media altogether if you can think of nothing other than your rubbish situation – it will make you angry and resentful which isn’t good for anyone.
+Don’t make little hints on social media and then wait for people to ask, tell them that life is difficult.
+I would recommend staying off social media altogether if you can think of nothing other than your rubbish situation – it may make you angry and resentful which isn’t good for anyone.

 7. Take time out